Chaitanyassr/portfolio-main/content/en/home/hero.md

 +++

 "Future can be read and changed with intuition.
 Intuition is nothing but the foresight of the brain going through future unconsciously.
-Like a butterfly in the chous theory changes the timeline ultimately changing the worldline through infinite wormholes in the space.
-The human brain is capable of changing the course of time by creating its customise wormhole using and regulating the potential difference inside neurons"
+Like a butterfly in the chaos theory changes the timeline ultimately changing the worldline through infinite wormholes in the space.
+The human brain is capable of changing the course of time by creating the customise wormhole using and regulating the potential difference inside neurons"
 # Hey!
 I am **Chinuon** aka Chaitanya.

 I solve daily problems using abstraction and decomposition.
 I am a **Game / Level Designer** and an Unreal Engine developer.